Aldrin-ai/form-builder-documentation/definition/form-repeater.md

 Select a field and the value in which the forms will be filtered by.
 ### Limit Items
 This property limits the amount of forms that may be created inside the repeater.
+### Auto Open New Instances
+When checked each new form automacally opens a compact version of the form.